Overseas Travel Deferral Criteria

 The malaria endemic areas* in the commonly visited countries include:

-- Bangladesh (All areas except Dhaka)
+- Bangladesh (All areas, except in the city of Dhaka)

-- Laos (All areas except Vientiane)
+- Laos (All areas except in the city of Vientiane)

 First-time donors with a history of malaria, as well as regular donors whose blood are tested positive for malaria, will be deferred indefinitely.
 Persons who have had malaria may still carry a low level of parasites in their body although they have recovered and display no symptoms.